SevereOverfl0w/bukkure/README.md

-# cljbukkit
+# Bukkure

-A Clojure library designed to ... well, that part is up to you.
+Integrating Bukkit and Clojure for heaveanly delight.

 ## Building
 As the Bukkit API is now private, and not available on any repos, you must now